SPMIC-UoN/ON-Harmony_UKBB_pipeline/README.md

 *. init_vars*

+This will activate the UKBB Conda environment.
 We can then run the pipeline on theconverted NIFTIs using `bb_pipeline.py` from the bb_pipeline_tools folder.
 The pipeline assumes NIFTI inputs with a specific filename convention.
 Therefore, perform `Dicom to Nifti conversion` in a certain way using `dcm2niix`.
 The recommended call is

 *dcm2niix -b y -z y -f %p_coil%a_echo%e_%2s -o ../  $DICOMFolder*